© Korea Chair – Vrije Universiteit Brussel – 2018

 PAULA CANTERO DIEGUEZ

-Korea Chair Projects & Events Assistant
+KF-VUB Korea Chair Project Assistant

 Paula obtained a M.A. in International Studies from Yonsei Graduate School of International Studies.
-From 2013 to 2017, she lived in South Korea where she completed a language training in Gwangju and a Master program in Seoul as part of a scholarship program sponsored by the Korean government.
+From 2013 to 2017, she lived in South Korea where she completed a Korean language training in Gwangju and a Master program in Seoul as part of a scholarship program sponsored by the Korean government.